English Combined A Level

 |Course code||ELL-AL (2426)|

 A minimum of five GCSEs at grade 4 or above, including English Language and English Literature.

-Please note: You can study both English Literature and English Language but this would only be sensible if you intended to study English at university.
-You cannot study A Level English Language and Literature and A Level English Literature, or A Level English Language and Literature and A Level English Language.
+Please note: You can study both English A level Literature and A level English Language because the courses are sufficiently distinct that there is no overlap or repetition of content.
+However, you cannot study A Level English Combined and A Level English Literature, or A Level English Combined and A Level English Language.

-An A Level in English Language and Literature will prove an asset if you are applying to study any degree course in humanities or social sciences, all of which place a premium on your powers of written expression.
+An A Level in English Language and Literature (combined) will prove an asset if you want to study any degree course in the humanities or social sciences, all of which place a premium on your powers of written expression.
 English can also be combined with a wide range of other courses at university.
-The Making Connections unit, in particular, equips you with the independent research skills that are vital to success in Higher Education.
-The A Level course provides an excellent foundation for careers that demand a command of both spoken and written English, such as law, journalism, publishing, teaching and the media.
+The Making Connections unit, in particular, equips you with the independent research skills that are vital to success in higher education.
+This is an excellent foundation for careers that demand a command of both spoken and written English, such as law, journalism, publishing, teaching and the media.

 See how an apprentice can help your business.